Sleep

 If you’re struggling with sleep difficulties, you’re not alone.
 Many people find themselves lying awake for hours, unable to quiet their minds, or waking in the middle of the night with racing thoughts.
 Perhaps you wake too early and can’t get back to sleep, or you find yourself replaying the same worries over and over before sleep finally comes.
 These patterns can leave you exhausted, frustrated, and dreading bedtime.

 For most clients I work with, sleep problems are actually a side effect of something deeper.
 The true culprits are usually anxiety, persistent worries, and unresolved problems or challenges in their lives.
-These might include:
+These often include:

 • Financial stress and uncertainty